veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

   - **\#:** Minor version number for a particular date.
 Increments for multiple versions on the same date.

 This format provides a comprehensive overview of each version's status and chronological order, facilitating effective tracking and management of the E-RTMP specification development.

+## Version Stage Definitions

+We define distinct stages for the development of the E-RTMP protocol specification to indicate its maturity and readiness for implementation.
+Each stage serves a different purpose for those implementing the protocol:

+### Alpha Version

+- **Purpose**: The alpha stage represents an early, stable version of the protocol specification.
+It is intended for real-world implementation and feedback collection from developers and implementers who are beginning to build solutions based on the protocol.
+- **Features**: While the specification is mostly defined, some aspects may still evolve based on implementation feedback.
+Breaking changes are possible, but efforts are made to minimize them to ensure stability for early adopters.
+- **Audience**: Developers and implementers looking to integrate the protocol in real-world applications who are prepared to adapt to refinements or changes.
+- **Stability**: Moderate.
+The alpha version is considered stable enough for serious implementation, but it is still subject to potential changes that could affect backward compatibility.
+- **Documentation Status**: Indicated by the version identifier "a" (e.g., **v2-2024-02-26-a1**).

+### Beta Version

+- **Purpose**: The beta stage indicates that the protocol specification is nearing its final form, with all core features defined and ready for implementation across diverse environments.
+This stage focuses on verifying that the protocol works reliably at scale, with extensive real-world testing.
+- **Features**: The protocol is fully specified, and any changes at this stage should ideally be non-breaking.
+These changes may involve optimizations or clarifications to ensure smooth, large-scale deployments, but no core elements of the protocol are expected to be altered.
+- **Audience**: Developers and organizations preparing for production use, who are looking to validate their implementations against a near-final version of the protocol.
+- **Stability**: High.
+The beta version is stable enough for broad implementation with the expectation that no significant breaking changes will be introduced.
+- **Documentation Status**: Indicated by the version identifier "b" (e.g., **v2-2024-02-26-b1**).

+### Release Version (General Availability)

+- **Purpose**: The release (General Availability) stage is the finalized version of the protocol specification, fully stable and ready for widespread production use.
+- **Features**: The specification is locked, and no breaking changes should occur.
+Any updates will focus on backward-compatible improvements or bug fixes.
+- **Audience**: Developers, implementers, and end-users who need a reliable, long-term stable version for production deployments.
+- **Stability**: Highest.
+The release version ensures stability for production environments with long-term support.
+- **Documentation Status**: Indicated by the version identifier "r" (e.g., **v2-2024-02-26-r1**).

 ## Alpha Version Disclaimer for Enhanced RTMP v\*